-REGN668 is a fully human monoclonal antibody generated using our VelocImmune® technology that is designed to bind to IL-4R.
-A Phase 1 trial of REGN668 in healthy volunteers has been completed.
-A Phase 1b study in patients with atopic dermatitis and a Phase 2 study in eosinophilic asthma are underway.
-REGN668 is being developed in collaboration with sanofi-aventis.
+REGN668 is a fully human monoclonal antibody generated using our VelocImmune technology that is designed to bind to IL-4R.
+REGN668 is in a Phase 1b study in patients with atopic dermatitis and a Phase 2 study in eosinophilic asthma.
+REGN668 is being developed in collaboration with Sanofi.